warmachine028/memories/README.md

 ## Additional Improvements

-- Minimalist Look, Translucent Card Type Posts
+- Glass finish Card Post Components.
 - CRUD based Operations, Post Search Functionality with Tags
-- Details Page of each Post Card, Recommended Posts
+- Details Page of each Post Card, Recommended Posts.
 - Image Compression (compresses every image under 1MB)
 - Like - Comment - Tag functionality and 2 Way Authentication (JWT Token & Google OAuth)
-- Randomised Custom User Avatar
+- Randomised Custom User Avatar Images.
 - Image Drag and Drop functionality in Preview while creation
 - Private Post and Comment Deletion Functionality
-- Attention to detail features like comment circular progress, custom Private button gives it the wow factor
+- Attention to detail features like custom Private button and LinearProgress.
 - Post Owners and commenters can regulate comments in their posts.
-- While deleting comment TrashCan icon turns CircularProgress.
 - Comments section only visible if at least 1 comment exist in a post.
-- Custom user detail page including newly written dataBase query and Backend Logic.
+- New User-Detail page including newly written dataBase query and Backend Logic.
-- Custom Posts Liked by user Component.
+- Addition of Posts Liked by user Component.
 - Customised comment containers with User avatar and post times.
 - Clickable Chips and Custom Tabs in UserDetails page.
 - Memories is now a Progressive Web App 🎉🎉🎊🎊.
 - Added Credential Update Feature for users.
+- Remember Me and Forgot Password in Authentication using NodeMailer 💕💕
+- Improved UI By adding Hover animations on post cards and Media 🖼️🌟
+- New Snackbar Alerts from Material UI replacing Basic browser Alerts.
+- Instant comment Actions and Post Updation.

 ## Tech Stack Used